psychemedia/storytelling-notes/master-maid.md

 Publication date 1859
 pp62-85

 THE MASTERMAID.

 ONCE on a time there was a king who had seven sons — I don't know how many there were — bnt the youngest had no rest at home, for nothing eke would please him but to go out into the world and try his luck, and after a long time the king was forced to give him leave to go.
 Now, after he had travelled some days, he came one night to a Giant's house, and there he got a place in the Giant's service.
-In the morning the Giant went off to herd his goats, and as he left the yard, he told the Prince to clean out the stable; " and after you have done that, you needn't do anything else to-day; for you must know that it is an easy master you have come to.
+In the morning the Giant went off to herd his goats, and as he left the yard, he told the Prince to clean out the stable; "and after you have done that, you needn't do anything else to-day; for you must know that it is an easy master you have come to.
 But what is set you to do you must do well, and you mustn't think of going into any of the rooms which are beyond that in which you slept, for if you do, I'll take your life."

 "Sure enough, it is an easy master I have got," said the Prince to himself, as he walked up and down the room, and caroused and sang, for he thought there was plenty of time to clean out the stable.